Innovation Future Specialist

 Given that most of our infrastructure and our weapons are hooked into computer systems [and the Internet], and that military projects are actively developing robotic systems, there is a potential doomsday scenario where smarter artificial intelligence systems have access to control our infrastructure and our weapons.
 What they would do with this power is, as yet, unknown.
 It depends on the objectives of the AI, how it interprets what we are doing in the world, and how it evolves.

 Another scenario is that humans remain the masters of AI but they are controlled by just a handful of powerful billionaires.
-Like the reported scenario where just 62 billionaires have the same wealth as the bottom half of the entire population of the world, the future billionaires could keep all of the benefits of AI and automation for themselves.
+Like the reported scenario where just eight billionaires have the same wealth as the bottom half of the world population, the future billionaires could keep all of the benefits of AI and automation for themselves.
 Because robots do all of the work, there is no need for marketplaces to sell to the public; and so some ruthless billionaires might even say why do we need the poor?
 With an army of robots the billionaires might also be protected from the poor.
 Such is the stuff of science fiction films; but also a possibility.

 Going along with the above predictions about the pace of change we still end up with super-intelligent computers, but this group believes that will be a good thing.
 For example, these computers will be able to: